 Table 1.
-Distribution of City and County of Denver Construction Workforce by Age Group, 2005 - 2015 Source: QWI Explorer application, U.S. Census Bureau
+Distribution of City and County of Denver Construction Workforce by Age Group, 2005 - 2015Source: QWI Explorer application, U.S. Census Bureau initiative creates an opportunity to address both contractor and resident needs by providing trained or upskilled workers to meet employer needs and address workforce gaps in critical positions.
+[9]

 AGC Colorado estimates currently only one worker enters a trade field for every four workers that leave or retire.
 [8] These labor shortages and strong industry growth are already leading to project delays and cost overruns for metro Denver employers in construction and heavy civil construction sectors.
-In the 2016 AGC Colorado Workforce Survey 89% of AGC member firms in Colorado indicated they are having difficulty filling some hourly craft positions.
-[9]
+A successful local hire

 The construction industry provides a critical career pathway to the middle class.
-Positions provide family-sustaining wages and health benefits.
+Positions provide familysustaining wages and health benefits.
 There are low educational barriers to entry, and established career pathways for hired individuals to advance.
-Yet in a period of strong industry demand, training and workforce preparation pipelines are shrinking.
-Traditional training programs are closing due to cost barriers, or have stagnant enrollment and cite difficulty in recruiting new participants.
-High schools are providing fewer opportunities to learn traditional trades as their focus emphasizes college preparation.
-A successful local hire initiative creates an opportunity to address both contractor and resident needs by expanding the pipeline of trained or up-skilled workers to meet employer needs and address workforce gaps in critical positions.
-[10].
 Local hire provisions on Central 70 will align skills development and employment opportunities with higher than average concentrations of unemployed and underemployed metro Denver residents, resulting in an expanded workforce pipeline.